 If, and only if, we can find significant signal we start to build it.
 This is when we start with building an MVP – Our first Minimum Viable Product.
 And it is at this stage in our journey the “Lean Startup” book by Eric Ries becomes a very useful guide.
 And we start to try selling it – because we have now moved on to the Customer Validation phase of our startup journey.

 You can also think of Customer Development as an unfair advantage, a super fast and cheap way to becoming a domain expert in your potential customer’s pains, gains and jobs to be done.
 No technical skills, no engineering required.
 And if you’re doing it right, it will also work as your secret marketing weapon as the customers are going to literally hand you the best sales arguments, your perfect sales copy on a platter in the interviews.
 Furthermore, if you’ve been doing this right, you now also have your first customers – and that even before you built the product!
-And, as those in the know at Ewa-Ha know, it only takes one super-passionate client, and then the rest will follow.
 How about them apples?

 Customer Development TL;DR: